oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 Weights are not listed here: the script downloads the HuggingFace URLs carried by the installed graph itself, so each template fetches only what it loads and a new workflow needs no change here.
-Each URL is routed into the matching `models/` subdirectory by pattern-matching its path — `checkpoints`, `text_encoders`, `loras`, `latent_upscale_models`, plus `diffusion_models` and `vae` for the MiniMax H3 template's weights.
-A bare `*[Ll]ora*` arm sits just before the catch-all default of `checkpoints`, because a LoRA is not always published under a `/loras/` path — the MiniMax H3 turbo LoRA, for instance, sits at its repo root, and without that arm it would land in `checkpoints` and its loader node would show red. `minimax-h3-allinone` is the first template to actually ship it, so that arm is now load-bearing rather than provisional.
+Each URL is routed by the `directory` field that ComfyUI already writes into the graph's `properties.models[]` entries — `checkpoints`, `text_encoders`, `loras`, `latent_upscale_models`, `diffusion_models`, `vae`, `vae_approx`.
+The graph states where each file belongs, so nothing has to be inferred from the URL.

+Two things guard that.
+The value is a path segment under `$MODELS` and arrives from a client-supplied graph, so it must match `[a-z0-9_]{1,32}` (with `fullmatch`, not an anchored `match` — Python's `$` matches before a trailing newline, so `"loras\n"` would slip through);
+a value that fails is refused with a warning to stderr and the URL falls back to the shape guess.
+And the lookup key is normalised by stripping from the first `?` or `#`, because the URL scanner's regex stops at `.safetensors` while `properties.models[].url` may carry a query string — an unnormalised key missed `clip_l.safetensors?download=true` and routed it to `checkpoints`, which is exactly the class of bug the `directory` field exists to eliminate.

+The older path-pattern derivation survives only as the fallback for a URL with no `properties.models[]` entry — a MarkdownNote documenting an optional LoRA, for instance, which is how `ecommerce-studio` ships its Relight LoRA.
+Its bare `*[Ll]ora*` arm before the `checkpoints` default is what routes such a URL correctly when a LoRA is not published under a `/loras/` path.
+Because the fallback is now only ever reached without a declared directory, `scripts/test-model-routing.sh` covers both paths, and `scripts/check-ecom-model-routing.py` runs the real scanner over the real shipped graphs — a synthetic fixture that drifts from shipped data is what let the `clip_l` misroute through in the first place.
 A template's `envVars` cannot drive this — nothing merges them into a service container (`SERVICE_START` has no template id; the container env comes only from `userData`).